 These mine sedimentation ponds would be designed, constructed, and maintained in accordance with the performance standard requirements of Section 5327 of the MDEQ SMCRA Regulations.
 The water quality of the ponds' contents would be monitored on a regular basis following storm events.
 When the water quality meets required effluent limitations, the contents would be discharged to the gated level.
 Between storm events, the ponds would be maintained at or below the gated level.
 Sedimentation ponds would not be removed until the disturbed area had been restored, the vegetation requirements had been met, the drainage entering the ponds met applicable effluent limitation standards, and/or new impoundments had been installed downstream.
-None of the presently conceived ponds would be planned as permanent features.
-However, all surface impoundments would be designed and constructed to meet permanent impoundment engineering standards and could remain as permanent, recreational ponds at the discretion of the surface landowner and in accordance with MDEQ and USACE permits, if issued.
+None of the presently conceived ponds would remain as permanent features.

 In addition, clean-water diversions of Chickasawhay Creek, Bales Creek, portions of Pender's Creek, and their tributaries around the proposed mine boundaries and sedimentation ponds would be constructed.
-These diversions would not constitute discharges but would be regulated under the Liberty Fuels Mine mining permits required by MDEQ and USACE, if issued.
+These diversions would also be regulated under the Liberty Fuels Mine mining permits required by MDEQ and USACE, if issued.